Alexander Hay (songwriter): The Board of Trade, Ahoy !

 Alexander Hay was the carpenter who wrote and gave William Clark Russell the song.
-Russell actually printed several verses in the preface to his book, but “stretched the truth a little” as although Hay was brutalised, the use of irons were only threatened.
+Russell actually printed several verses in the preface to his book, but “stretched the truth a little” as although Hay was brutalised, the use of irons was only threatened.

 Later, Alexander Hay attended a public meeting in the London district of Limehouse at which Samuel Plimsoll presided, and he had the honour of reciting “Board of Trade, ahoy !"